MediaComem/comem-archidep/subjects/git-branching/README.md

   1 file changed, 4 insertions(+), 1 deletion(-)
 ```

-Git will need to create a new commit when you run the merge command,
+Git will need to create a new commit when you run the merge command, so it will
-so it will **open the configured editor** (vim by default) with a generated commit message:
+**open the configured editor** (Vim by default if you have not changed it) with
+a generated commit message:

 ```txt
  Merge branch 'feature-sub'